A disruptive-soundin’ branding of “empirical charity”. Largely utilitarian, with the strengths and weaknesses of utilitarianism.

-Bjørn Lomborg, for example, gives an eloquent justification of the need to account for opportunity costs (a dollar spent saving rich people from cancer is a dollar not spent saving poor people from malaria) but then makes abysmal recommendation for optimality based on shallow marginalist economics in the most inappropriate of places.
+Bjørn Lomborg, for example, gives an eloquent justification of the need to account for opportunity costs (a dollar spent saving rich people from cancer is a dollar not spent saving poor people from malaria) but then makes IMO abysmal recommendation for optimality.
 Don’t get me started on his assessment of tail risk.
 We need a better Bjørn Lomborg.
 What is the opportunity cost of keeping this Bjørn Lomborg?
 The ROI on investing in better Bjørn Lomborgs?

 Which would you choose from these two options?